trecsim/trecsim/README.md

     ** make sure your are not behind a proxy, or packet forwarding will not work

 ## 2.2 Mapping web-app using IISExpress
-    Open VisualStudio
+    Start VisualStudio and open EcoSim.sln
-    In VisualStudio, right-click the EcoSim project and set it as Startup Project, then go to EcoSim -> Properties -> Web -> Servers and select IIS Express Choose a port and click Create Virtual Directory ** whenever you want to run the app in this mode, you have to open VisualStudio and from the top-sde taskbar choose Release from the Solution Configuration dropdown (next to the Redo button) and press F5 to start the app in your prefered browser (you can open it in any other browser also, once it has started)
+    In VisualStudio, right-click the EcoSim project and set it as Startup Project, then go to EcoSim -> Properties -> Web -> Servers and select IIS Express Choose a port and click Create Virtual Directory ** whenever you want to run the app in this mode, you have to open VisualStudio and from the top-side taskbar choose Release from the Solution Configuration dropdown (next to the Redo button) and press F5 to start the app in your prefered browser (you can open it in any other browser also, once it has started)